ErikVeland/GlassCodeAcademy/docs/CONTENT_STRUCTURE.md

 This document outlines the content structure of the GlassCode Academy application, showing how each technology track is organized and how the Laravel module compares to the other modules.

+For information about the current architecture, see [CURRENT_ARCHITECTURE.md](CURRENT_ARCHITECTURE.md).

 ## Content Organization Overview

 Each technology track (.NET, Next.js, GraphQL, Laravel) follows a consistent structure: